 What is the structure and schedule for the program?

-The program is four quarters, including a 12-month clinical internship.
-Classes and clinical rotations will require two to four days per week as students must complete at least 500 hours and meet competency requirements by the end of the program.
+The program is four quarters including an 11-month clinical internship.
+Classes and clinical rotations will require 2-4 days per week as students must complete at least 500 hours and meet competency requirements by the end of the program.

 Classes will be online and will be held asynchronously and synchronously.
 Synchronous classes will be held via Zoom weekly.
-Students will also attend three in-person intensive immersions at the start of the first, third and fourth quarters.
-These will be held in-person on the UC Davis campus, pending COVID-19 health and safety guidelines.
+Students will also attend three in-person intensive immersions at the start of the winter, summer and fall quarters.
+These will be held in-person on the UC Davis campus, pending COVID-19.
+In addition, there will be a 1-2 day online, synchronous immersion at the beginning of the spring quarter.

 Approximately how much travel time to San Francisco will be required of students per quarter?

 None.
-However, travel to the UC Davis campus in Davis, Calif. is planned for all block immersions pending university guidelines for large group meetings during COVID-19.
+However, travel to the UC Davis campus in Sacramento is planned for all in-person immersions at the start of the winter, summer and fall quarters, pending university guidelines for large group meetings during COVID-19.

 Can I see a list of courses and the curriculum?